-One of the Climate Change Counter Movement's most frequent and powerful arguments against climate action is its use of the "economic consequence" frame, which argues climate action is simply too economically costly to be tenable (Bidwell, 2016).
-Indeed, this frame lies at the heart of the "free rider excuse" delay discourse.
-However, scholars and advocates have suggested this frame could be flipped on its head, to recast climate action as an opportunity to grow the economy, emphasizing the job opportunities created by renewable energy and the economic benefits of increased energy productivity (Dernbach, 2016; Nisbett, 2009).
-This frame has already been tested in politics, with both 2008 U.S. presidential candidates choosing to emphasize the "economic benefits" frame to push climate solutions.
-Indeed, the Obama administration continuing to use this frame throughout his presidency by using the sound bite "creating green jobs and fueling economic recovery".
-There is some evidence this approach can generate bi-partisan support for climate policies, as research suggests climate policies which have demonstrable economic cobenefits, such as the U.S. Inflation Reduction Act, can garner majority support from Democrats and moderate, if not conservative, Republicans in the U.S. (Ballew et al., 2023).
+One of the Climate Change Counter Movement's most frequent and powerful arguments against climate action is its use of the "economic consequence" frame, which argues climate action is simply too economically costly to be tenable (Bidwell, 2016; Li & Su, 2018).
+Indeed, this frame could be said to lie at the heart of the "free rider excuse" delay discourse (Lamb et al., 2020).
+However, scholars and advocates have suggested this frame could be flipped on its head, to recast climate action as an opportunity to grow the economy, emphasizing the job opportunities created by renewable energy and the economic benefits of increased energy productivity (Dernbach, 2017; Li & Su, 2018; Nisbet, 2009).
+As Nisbet (2009) points out, this frame has already been tested in politics, with both 2008 U.S. presidential candidates choosing to emphasize the "economic benefits" frame to push climate solutions.

+Indeed, the Obama administration continued to use this frame throughout his presidency by using the sound bite "creating green jobs and fueling economic recovery".
+There is some evidence this approach can generate bi-partisan support for climate policies, as research suggests climate policies which have demonstrable economic co- benefits, such as the U.S. Inflation Reduction Act, can garner majority support from Democrats and moderate, if not conservative, Republicans in the U.S. (Ballew et al., 2023).
 Within academia, meta-analyses suggest "economic benefits" frames have a small-to-medium sized effect (SMD = .291, p = .024) on public climate engagement (Li & Su, 2018).
-Perhaps more promisingly, recent research has also found optimism about future economic growth and emissions reductions is associated with support for both voluntary and (typically less popular) compulsory climate policies (Bell et al., in press).
+Perhaps more promisingly, recent research has also found optimism about future economic growth and emissions reductions is associated with support for both voluntary and (typically less popular) compulsory climate policies (Bell et al., 2025).